 Welcome to the official website of the Duffy Daugherty Memorial Award.

 Since 1992, the Duffy Daugherty Memorial Award has recognized outstanding contributions to amateur football.
-Roy Kramer and Jack Schugars will join a legendary list of past recipients that includes Bobby Bowden, Eddie Robinson, Bo Schembechler, Keith Jackson, Bud Wilkinson, and Ara Parseghian, among others.
+Cocah Alvarez and Coach Hofer will join a legendary list of past recipients that includes Bobby Bowden, Eddie Robinson, Bo Schembechler, Keith Jackson, Bud Wilkinson, and Ara Parseghian, among others.

 My name is Steve Brundige and I consider it a “honor” to have played 4 years of Mendon football for Coach John Schwartz.
 Coach Schwartz was my Assistant JV Coach during his first year at Mendon in 1975.
 He was elevated to Varsity Assistant in 1977,- my junior year.
 I was also fortunate enough to have Coach Schwartz as my neighbor, high school and summer league baseball coach during my junior and senior years.